Cosmological Constraints on Neutrino Masses in Quintessential Inflation: Results and Discussion

 The situation changes significantly when late-time data are included.
 As illustrated in Figure 2 of \cite{Akrami:2020zxw} and discussed therein, the parameter $\alpha_{QI}$ is directly linked to the dark energy equation of state at low redshift.
 As a result, tighter constraints are obtained when information from the local Universe is considered.
 In particular, the joint analysis of CMB + DESI + Pantheon+ data yields $\alpha_{QI} = 1.70^{+1.00}_{-0.41}$, at $68\%$ C.L.\footnote{However, only an upper limit of $\alpha_{QI} < 2.64$ can be established at $95\%$ C.L.}.

 The combination of early- and late-time cosmological probes also improves the constraints on the total neutrino mass, $\sum m_\nu$.
-In particular, the joint analysis of CMB, DESI, and Pantheon+ data yields an upper limit of $\sum m_\nu < 0.0670$ eV, which is approximately $73\%$ more stringent than the constraint from CMB data alone, $\sum m_\nu < 0.252$ eV.
-As shown in the figure, the marginal posterior for $\sum m_\nu$ peaks near the lower boundary of the prior, indicating the presence of a prior-weight effect, extensively discussed in \cite{DESI:2025ejh}.
+In particular, the joint analysis of CMB, DESI, and Pantheon+ data yields an upper limit of $\sum m_\nu < 0.0670~\mathrm{eV}$, approximately $73\%$ tighter than the constraint obtained from CMB data alone, $\sum m_\nu < 0.252~\mathrm{eV}$.
+As shown in the figure, the marginal posterior distribution for $\sum m_\nu$ peaks near the lower prior boundary, indicating the presence of a prior-volume (or prior-weight) effect, as extensively discussed in \cite{DESI:2025ejh}.
+Since current cosmological observations still provide only an upper bound on $\sum m_\nu$, the posterior distribution remains partially sensitive to the adopted prior choice.
+In our analysis, we restrict the parameter space to physically motivated positive values of $\sum m_\nu$ and tested the robustness of the inferred bounds by varying the upper limit of the prior range.
+We find that the resulting constraints remain qualitatively stable under these variations, although some residual prior dependence is expected given the absence of a significant detection of the neutrino mass scale.

-The total neutrino mass affects the late-time cosmic expansion, modifying the transverse comoving distance to the last scattering surface and altering the angular scale of the acoustic peaks.
+Furthermore, the total neutrino mass affects the late-time cosmic expansion, modifying the transverse comoving distance to the last scattering surface and altering the angular scale of the acoustic peaks.
 Notably, the tension between the distance scales inferred from CMB and BAO observations can be alleviated by reducing $\sum m_\nu$ within the $\Lambda$CDM framework~\cite{DESI:2025ejh}.
 This mechanism contributes to the tighter constraints obtained from the combined dataset.
 Previous analyses involving dynamical dark energy parameterizations suggest that such bounds can be relaxed in those models \cite{Rodrigues:2025hso}, due to degeneracies between $\sum m_\nu$ and the dark energy equation of state, $\omega_{\phi}(z)$ \cite{Hannestad:2005gj, RoyChoudhury:2019hls}.
 This degeneracy is not present in the quintessential inflation model, where the unified description of early- and late-time expansion naturally breaks the $\sum m_\nu$–$\omega_{\phi}$ correlation, enabling bounds that are competitive with those from the most restrictive scenarios.